soundpress/RulesOfNYC/docs/c16/index.rst

    (4) The residential unit was not rented at market value between June 21, 1982 and June 21, 1992, unless the IMD unit is covered under Article 7-C pursuant to MDL § 281(5); and

    (5) The owner meets or has already met 1 or more of the code compliance obligations in MDL § 284(1) which requires that the owner file an alteration application, obtain an approved alteration permit, and achieve Article 7-B compliance.
-An eligible owner is entitled to 1 or more of the applicable rent adjustments in subdivisions (c) through (e) of 29 RCNY § 2-12 of these rules.
+An eligible owner is entitled to 1 or more of the applicable rent adjustments in subdivisions (c) through (e) of 29 RCNY § 2-12.

 (c) Alteration application rent adjustment.

    (1) Filing prior to June 21, 1992.
-An owner who otherwise meets the eligibility requirements of 29 RCNY § 2-12(b) of these rules and who filed an alteration application with the DOB prior to June 21, 1992 is entitled to a six percent (6%) increase over the maximum rent permissible under Loft Board rules for the covered residential unit on June 21, 1992.
+An owner who otherwise meets the eligibility requirements of 29 RCNY § 2-12(b) and who filed an alteration application with the DOB prior to June 21, 1992 is entitled to a six percent (6%) increase over the maximum rent permissible under Loft Board rules for the covered residential unit on June 21, 1992.

    (2) Filing on or after June 21, 1992.
-An owner who otherwise meets the eligibility requirements of 29 RCNY § 2-12(b) of these rules and who files an alteration application with the DOB on or after June 21, 1992 is entitled to an increase over the maximum rent permissible as provided in MDL § 286(2)(ii)(A) for the covered residential unit on the date the alteration application is filed.
+An owner who otherwise meets the eligibility requirements of 29 RCNY § 2-12(b and who files an alteration application with the DOB on or after June 21, 1992 is entitled to an increase over the maximum rent permissible as provided in MDL § 286(2)(ii)(A) for the covered residential unit on the date the alteration application is filed.

 (d) Alteration permit rent adjustment.

    (1) Issuance prior to June 21, 1992.
-An owner who otherwise meets the eligibility requirements of 29 RCNY § 2-12(b) of these rules and who obtained an alteration permit prior to June 21, 1992 is entitled to a fourteen percent (14%) increase over the maximum rent permissible under Loft Board rules for the covered residential unit on June 21, 1992.
+An owner who otherwise meets the eligibility requirements of 29 RCNY § 2-12(b) and who obtained an alteration permit prior to June 21, 1992 is entitled to a fourteen percent (14%) increase over the maximum rent permissible under Loft Board rules for the covered residential unit on June 21, 1992.

    (2) Issuance on or after June 21, 1992.
-An owner who otherwise meets the eligibility requirements of 29 RCNY § 2-12(b) of these rules and who obtains an alteration permit from the DOB on or after June 21, 1992 is entitled to an increase over the maximum rent permissible as provided in MDL § 286(2)(ii)(B) for the covered residential unit on the date the alteration permit is issued by the DOB.
+An owner who otherwise meets the eligibility requirements of 29 RCNY § 2-12(b) and who obtains an alteration permit from the DOB on or after June 21, 1992 is entitled to an increase over the maximum rent permissible as provided in MDL § 286(2)(ii)(B) for the covered residential unit on the date the alteration permit is issued by the DOB.

 (e) Article 7-B compliance rent adjustment.

    (1) Compliance prior to June 21, 1992.
-An owner who otherwise meets the eligibility requirements of 29 RCNY § 2-12(b) of these rules and who achieved Article 7-B compliance prior to June 21, 1992 is entitled to a twenty percent (20%) increase over the maximum rent permissible under Loft Board rules for a covered residential unit on June 21, 1992.
+An owner who otherwise meets the eligibility requirements of 29 RCNY § 2-12(b) and who achieved Article 7-B compliance prior to June 21, 1992 is entitled to a twenty percent (20%) increase over the maximum rent permissible under Loft Board rules for a covered residential unit on June 21, 1992.

    (2) Compliance on or after June 21, 1992.
-An owner who otherwise meets the eligibility requirements of 29 RCNY § 2-12(b) of these rules and who achieves Article 7-B compliance on or after June 21, 1992 is entitled to an increase over the maximum rent permissible as provided in MDL § 286(2)(ii)(C) for the covered residential unit on the date Article 7-B compliance is achieved.
+An owner who otherwise meets the eligibility requirements of 29 RCNY § 2-12(b) and who achieves Article 7-B compliance on or after June 21, 1992 is entitled to an increase over the maximum rent permissible as provided in MDL § 286(2)(ii)(C) for the covered residential unit on the date Article 7-B compliance is achieved.

 (f) Payment of rent adjustments.
 Payment of rent adjustments based on filing an alteration application, obtaining an alteration permit or achieving Article 7-B compliance shall commence: